practicalli/clojure/simple-projects/random-clojure-function.md

 ## Create a project
-Using `clj-new`, create a Clojure deps.edn project
+Use [Clojure CLI tools and clj-new](/clojure-tools/install/install-clojure.html#clojure-cli-tools-common-aliases) to create a new Clojure project.

 ```shell
 clojure -A:new app practicalli/random-clojure-function